おすすめ/RECOMMENDED

 スポンサーリンク

-In the 15th century, “Ohnin-no ran”, the largest civil war in the middle ages in Japnan was broke up.
+In the 15th century, “Ohnin-no ran,” the largest civil war in the middle ages in Japan was broke up.
 The war burned down the whole Kyoto city but Kinkakuji escaped narrowly these fires.

 In the 19th century, the Meiji government ordered the separation of Shinto and Buddhism (In Japan, Shinto and Buddhism had been fused for centuries.) and Kinkakuji, as same as other temples, lost the privileges they had.

 Due to these incidents, Kinkakuji fell into decline.
-In 1950, a trainee monk put a fire on Shariden.
-The fire burned Shariden and the Buddhist statues inside of it down to ashes.
+In 1950, a trainee monk set a fire on Shariden.
+The fire burned Shariden, including the Buddhist statues, down to ashes.

-After the fire, Shariden was rebuilt in 1952.
+After the fire, Shariden was reconstructed in 1952.

 スポンサーリンク